Themes

 As part of the redevelopment and expansion of an office building in Berlin-Weißensee, the project is designed as a living lab that prototypes and monitors regenerative building components at the building scale.
 This includes: recycled concrete slab foundations, timber floor slabs, timber fire walls, load-bearing earth block masonry, timber-earth-hybrid ceilings.
 All components follow the common goals of: the highest possible regionality of resources, a minimum use of primary energy and materials, and optimized dismantling and reuse possibilities.
 For more details on each of these components, scroll down to "Expected outputs".

-The project is a collaboration of Bauhaus Earth (research lead), B&O Bau (developers), sauerbruch hutton (architects), the Industrieverband Lehmbaustoffe e.V (IV-Lehm), and the Landesbeirat Holz Berlin-Brandenburg (LB Holz BB).
+The project is a collaboration of Bauhaus Earth (research lead), B&O Bau (developers), Sauerbruch Hutton (architects), the Industrieverband Lehmbaustoffe e.V (IV-Lehm), and the Landesbeirat Holz Berlin-Brandenburg (LB Holz BB).
 It is funded by the Deutsche Bundesstiftung Umwelt (DBU).

 Production of wood earth hybrid ceilings, © Bauhaus der Erde gGmbH